giffordlabcvr/RABV-GLUE/README.md

 Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
 This foundation supports systematic comparative analyses and the development of sequence-based resources.

-This **RABV-GLUE** base project can be extended with additional layers, openly available via GitHub, including:

-  - **[NCBI-RABV-GLUE](https://github.com/giffordlabcvr/NCBI-RABV-GLUE)**: extends RABV-GLUE through the incorporation of all RABV sequence data published in NCBI GenBank.
-  - **[RABV-GLUE-WEB](https://github.com/giffordlabcvr/RABV-GLUE-WEB)**: a web interface that can be used to create a RABV-GLUE web-server.

-To install RABV-GLUE locally, you can either opt for a **[Docker-based](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Docker-Installation)** or **[native installation](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Native-Installation)** depending on your preferences and system setup.

 ### Web Access